🇩🇪 German Stock Market

 What should I track in a German stock market trading journal?

-How does the Kapitalertragsteuer affect my trading journal?
+How does the Kapitalertragsteuer (Abgeltungsteuer) affect my journal?

 What are the best trading hours for DAX stocks?